Hindustan Ambassador: Ambassador Avigo

 The Avigo model launched in 2004 was the most radical revision of the venerated Ambassador, a part of a brand revitalisation kicked off in the middle of 2003.
 The change of name, a break from the Ambassador marque, indicated a different marketing strategy.
 The Avigo was launched in the summer of 2004.
 The revitalized lineup consisted of the Ambassador Classic of mid-2003, the Ambassador Grand of late 2003, and the aforementioned Avigo, with the exterior designed by Manvindra Singh.
 However, the most overpowering influence on the front bonnet has been that of the original Landmaster series (also based on Morris Oxford).
 The main panels at the rear remained the same but the tail lamp and name plate bezels were redesigned.
 In interior the Avigo, however, has much more classic-touch internals.
 The entire dashboard console was redesigned with a classic retro theme reminiscent of the early models with central mounted meter new clusters (like the Mark IV models).
 Seats were specially built for this model with dual tone beige coloured scheme and wood-grain interiors.
 A factory fitted 6CD Kenwood audio system and new air-conditioning system was installed.
 The car was priced higher than the existing models.

 Ambassador Encore

 This new model was launched in September 2013, to match the BS IV standards of the metropolitan cities with the 1.5-liter diesel, the same basic 1489 cc Overhead Valve (OHV) now fitted with an intercooler turbocharger.
 This version was developed with the aid of Austria's Magna Steyr.
-The new car looks just like an Ambassador Grand and has the same overall dimensions as that of the BS III Ambassadors, although power had climbed to 48 PS.
+The new car looks just like an Ambassador Grand and has the same overall dimensions as that of the BS III Ambassadors, although power had climbed to 36.25 kW.
 The steering wheel was the two-spoke affair first seen in the Nova.
 In 2013, left-hand drive versions were still built in small numbers for export, to tertiary markets like Nigeria.